Elena' s AI Blog

 On December 24th, Nvidia announced a strategic licensing deal with Groq, reportedly valued at $20 billion, marking one of the most significant AI hardware collaborations of the year.

-Groq has focused on ultra-fast inference through its Language Processing Unit (LPU), while Nvidia continues to dominate large-scale model training.
+Groq’s Language Processing Unit (LPU) is a purpose-built inference chip architecture that optimises for low-latency, sequential token generation rather than the large-batch parallel throughput that GPUs are tuned for during training.
+Nvidia continues to dominate large-scale model training.
 Rather than competing across the entire pipeline, this deal acknowledges a reality developers already feel: training and inference have different optimisation needs.

 This is a strong signal that real-time AI applications will become cheaper and more accessible in 2026.
 Faster inference unlocks practical use cases that previously felt out of reach.